abhishekshyp/financial-economics/Week2_WhatsYourRiskAppetite/assignmentWeek2.md

 ## The brief

-The assignment has two tasks.
+The assignment has three tasks.

 - **Task 1 — Play & read.** Read the ELM write-up on betting a biased coin, play the game, and bring your official downloaded result.
 - **Task 2 — Build your personal risk score.** Turn objective inputs (age, salary, industry, liabilities, assets, human capital, dependents, consumption rate) into a defensible risk-capacity score, then reconcile it against the questionnaire and revealed-preference methods from the lecture.
+- **Task 3 — The concentration case study.** Work through a sector shock that hits your salary and your ESOPs at once, and decide what to do about it.

 ---